reply-fr/sustainable-personal-accounts/fixtures/documents/terms-of-use.md

 ---
 title: User Agreement for Personal Sandbox AWS Account
 ---
-# User Agreement for Personal Sandbox AWS Account
+# {{ title }}

-This User Agreement ("Agreement") governs your use of the personal AWS sandbox account ("Account") provided to you by ___corporation___.
+This User Agreement ("Agreement") governs your use of the personal AWS sandbox account ("Account") provided to you by {{ corporation }}.
 By accessing or using this Sandbox Account, you agree to be bound by this Agreement.

 ## Purpose of the Account